-While the durability of the DF64 is largely untested, so far, it seems to have been well received with few reports of issues.
-We would recommend buying one from a well-reputed distributor, like Amazon or Bella-Barista, which can offer you support if you strike any issues.
+As the durability of the DF64 Gen 2 hasn’t been extensively tested yet, we would recommend buying it from a reputable distributor such as Amazon or Turin Grinders, which can offer you support if you encounter any issues.

 Burr and Motor Quality

-The DF64 is packed with 64mm flat burrs (hence the name) made by Italmill.
-These commercial-level burrs are the reason behind all the hype.
-Grinders with burrs this size are not typically found at this price point.
-The burr size means that enthusiasts can switch the burrs out for better quality ones, which is the route most users inevitably take.
+The DF64 Gen 2 is equipped with 64mm flat burrs (hence the name).
+These commercial-sized burrs are a significant selling point, as they are not commonly found in grinders at this price point.
+The burr size means that coffee enthusiasts can switch the stock burrs out for better quality ones, which is the route most users inevitably take.
 The most common upgrade is to SSP burrs, which costs an extra couple of hundred dollars.
-Alternatively, if you are going to stick with the stock burrs, you can choose between standard or titanium coated burrs, which are 4x harder.

 Upgrading to SSP Burrs